 It’s very common for avid video game lovers to have played a myriad of games from the ’80s.
 Franchises like The Legend of Zelda, Metroid, and Castlevania ring dear in the hearts of many a seasoned gamer, and all over the internet, you’ll find a massive array of videos, articles, and forums dedicated to the classics.
 There are, however, those who wonder why older games are so special.
-Younger gamers generally ask, “What’s so awesome about retro games?”, and to a significant number of gamers, the thought may seem odd or even unjustified.
+Younger gamers generally ask, “What’s so great about retro games?”, and to a significant number of gamers, the thought may seem odd or even unjustified.
 However, questions like these shouldn’t surprise anybody, particularly for one very good reason: people react to media as far as their generational influence allows.

 For instance, many children born in the ’50s and ’60s detested the classical and big band music from their own mothers’ and fathers’ youth.
-This was not simply because they didn’t like the sound of it, but because the society they lived in was enormously influential in the propagation of rock and roll, and that, instead, took hold of the youth’s ears in that time period.
+This was not simply because they didn’t like the sound of it, but because the society they lived in was enormously influential in the propagation of rock music, and that, instead, took hold of the youth’s ears in that time period.
 The same thing has occurred with the young gamers of the current day who frown upon classic games for consoles like the Sega Genesis, the (S)NES, and even the PS1 (which is technically not retro, but y’know.
 The thing’s nearly twenty years old).
 Good graphics and and shitload of content are what’s expected from new releases, but a lot of older games had… well, neither, for today’s standards.

 Expecting the young generation to be appreciative of older media is hopeful at best, but it’s hardly as if their indifference invalidates the charm of retro video games.
 Charm is, to put it simply, what keeps the classics alive, but nostalgia is just as big of a reason – if not the biggest – as to why they’re still played today.
 Nostalgia is one of the most powerful of all human sentiments, especially on a media perspective.
 We feel nostalgia because we associate a pleasant mood or feeling with a separate entity, whether it’s a person, a location, or, of course, a video game.
 Today’s youth were either unborn or extremely young when the best of retro gaming was produced; they certainly wouldn’t have any emotional connections to those games, much less aesthetic ones.
 As such, it’s a rarity to stumble upon a young person who can wholeheartedly say that they love playing retro games.